 Oh, the sweet bliss of good, clean sheets, peace and quiet and all the TV you can take (cable too!).
-A hotel is a luxury for our family.
+Hotel rooms are a luxury for our family.
 Someone makes your bed, every wish comes true.
 Yes, a hotel is amazing.

-And a lot of people seem to think that a hospital is the same as a hotel.
-Yes, we change your sheets but no. We are not a hotel.
+And a lot of people seem to think that a hospital room is the same as a hotel.
+Yes, we change your sheets on your hospital beds but no. We are not a hotel.

 You need to pick the same hospital as your doctor.
 Unlike a hotel where you have a huge variety to pick from.
 Once you pick a doctor, you should be locked into the hospitals that they go to.